apollographql/federation/.changeset/relax-interfaceobject-fed1-validation.md

 "@apollo/federation-internals": minor
 ---

-Relax `@interfaceObject` validation for Fed 1 subgraphs
+Relax `@interfaceObject` validation for Fed 1 subgraphs.

 Previously, any use of `@interfaceObject` in a Fed 2 subgraph caused an `INTERFACE_OBJECT_USAGE_ERROR` if any Fed 1 subgraph was present in the composition, regardless of whether the types conflicted.